adhokshaja/reactnd-project-myreads-starter/README.md

-This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+#udacity-react-fundamentals-myReads

+MyReads web app is created using ReactJS as a part of the Udacity React Nanodegree program.
+Application is intended to

-## Backend Server
+## About

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

-### `getAll()`
-* Returns a Promise which resolves to a JSON object containing a collection of book objects.
-* This collection represents the books currently in the bookshelves in your app.

-### `update(book, shelf)`
-* book: `<Object>` containing at minimum an `id` attribute
-* shelf: `<String>` contains one of ["wantToRead", "currentlyReading", "read"]
-* Returns a Promise which resolves to a JSON object containing the response data of the POST request

-### `search(query, maxResults)`
-* query: `<String>`
-* maxResults: `<Integer>` Due to the nature of the backend server, search results are capped at 20, even if this is set higher.
-* Returns a Promise which resolves to a JSON object containing a collection of book objects.
-* These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.
+MyReads lets you manage your digital bookshelf.
+Supports three shelves **Currently Reading**, **Read** and **Want to Read**.
+Additionally you can search and add books to any shelf.

+##Installation
+	- Clone/Download this repo.
+	- Run `npm install`or `yarn install` in the project directory to install dependencies.
+	- Run `npm start` or `yarn start` to start the application.
+	- Navigate to `http://localhost:3000/` to view the application.

+##Project Dependencies
+	Project dependencies can be found in the npm package manager file [package.json](package.json).

 ## Important
-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+The backend API is built by Udacity and **only a fixed set of search terms are supported.** Supported search terms can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
+That list of terms are the _only_ terms that will work with the API.

+## Contributing

+This project was created as a part of Udacity's React Nanodegree program.
+Pull requests will most likely not be accepted.

 ## create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).